realadammatthew/humbleberger/src/copy/is-yeshua-still-alive-today.md

 We honor your questions and answer with Scripture and love:

 - **“Where’s the Messianic peace?”** Yeshua’s first coming fulfilled the Suffering Servant (Isaiah 53); His second will bring the kingly reign (Isaiah 11).
-- **“A divine Messiah isn’t Jewish!”** The Tanakh calls Messiah “Mighty God” (Isaiah 9:6) and “The LORD Our Righteousness” (Jeremiah 23:6).
+- **“A divine Messiah isn’t Jewish!”** The Tanakh calls Messiah “Mighty G-d” (Isaiah 9:6) and “The L-RD Our Righteousness” (Jeremiah 23:6).
 Daniel 7 shows Him worshipped.
 Yeshua’s divinity fulfills these.
-- **“Where’s the evidence?”** The empty tomb, 500+ witnesses, transformed disciples, and global Church growth confirm His resurrection.
+- **“Where’s the evidence?”** The empty tomb, 500+ witnesses, transformed disciples, and global Messianic Synagogue growth confirm His resurrection.
 Even Jewish scholar Pinchas Lapide found it the best explanation.

 ---

 ## The Call: Trust the Living Messiah

 Dear friend, Yeshua lives, fulfilling Psalm 16, Isaiah 53, and Daniel 7.
 No one else conquered death to reign forever.
 He died for your sins and lives to save you.
-We lovingly urge you: Repent and trust Yeshua today. **Romans 10:9** promises, “If you confess with your mouth that Yeshua is Lord and believe in your heart that God raised Him from the dead, you will be saved.”
+We lovingly urge you: Repent and trust Yeshua today. **Romans 10:9** promises, “If you confess with your mouth that Yeshua is L-RD and believe in your heart that G-d raised Him from the dead, you will be saved.”

-Open the Tanakh—read **Psalm 16**, **Isaiah 53**, **Daniel 7**, **Zechariah 12**—and ask God to reveal His Messiah.
-Believing in Yeshua fulfills your Jewish heritage, embracing the One who completes God’s covenant.
+Open the Tanakh—read **Psalm 16**, **Isaiah 53**, **Daniel 7**, **Zechariah 12**—and ask G-d to reveal His Messiah.
+Believing in Yeshua fulfills your Jewish heritage, embracing the One who completes G-d’s covenant.

 ---